Litigation and enforcement in Turkey: overview

 Preferential right or lien

-Interim attachment does not create a lien or a preferential right.
+The interim attachment order does not create a lien or preferential right.

 Damages as a result